ofridagan/tutijs/README.md

 # Tuti.JS!

 Welcome to the tuti.js platform!
-This is a nice little environment for Tuti to learn JS with ease.
+This is a nice little environment for Tuti to learn Javascript with ease.
 The idea is to provide a quick way to write some code and see the result.
 Play with, have fun!